 - Guide 1: How to Remove Banprox Infostealer from Windows.

-- Guide 2: Get rid of Banprox Infostealer from Mac OS X.
+- Guide 2: Get rid of Banprox Infostealer on Mac OS X.

-- Guide 3: Remove Banprox Infostealer from Google Chrome.
+- Guide 3: Remove Banprox Infostealer in Google Chrome.

 - Guide 4: Erase Banprox Infostealer from Mozilla Firefox.